 ABOUT UNICAJA BANCO

-Unicaja Banco is the fifth largest bank in the Spanish financial system in terms of volume of assets, with a proven trajectory of solvency and financial soundness.
+Unicaja Banco is the fifth largest bank in the Spanish financial system in terms of volume of assets.
+It is a listed institution and a leading bank in six Spanish regions with a proven track record of being financially solvent and sound.

 The bank takes on the historic mantle from a wide range of savings banks from different geographic areas of Spain, some centuries old, and all with a long trajectory as lending institutions with a marked social character.
 The savings bank Unicaja was established in March 1991, as a result of the merger of the following savings bank: Ronda, Cádiz, Almería, Málaga and Antequera, and Caja de Jaén joined in August 2010.